 - How much do retailers charge for uplift and disposal?

 - Can my carpet fitter dispose of my old carpet?

-- Can I dispose of carpet at the tip?
+- Can I take carpet and flooring waste to the tip?

-- Do councils accept carpets in their bulky waste collection service?
+- Do councils accept carpet in their bulky waste collection service?

-- Can I put carpets in a skip?
+- Can I put carpet rubbish in a skip?

 - Can I put carpet in a skip bag?

 - Will a Man & Van collect my carpet?

 The main options for disposing of old carpet and related waste material are 1) paying your carpet fitter or retailer to take it away for you, 2) using your local council’s bulky waste collection service, 3) taking it to your local tip or HWRC, 4) paying a licensed man & van waste collector to remove it, or 5) a skip or Hippo bag.
 We consider below each of these carpet disposal options in more detail.